leannekeenan/freeCodeCamp-Responsive-Web-Design-Certification-Projects/README.md

 <p>02.04.2023: Learn CSS Colors by Building a Set of Colored Markers</p>
 <p>02.05.2023: Learn HTML Forms by Building a Registration Form</p>
 <p>02.07.2023: Certification Project: Survey Form</p>
+<p>02.10.2023: Learn the CSS Box Model by Building a Rothko Painting